 The American Psychiatric Association (APA) stated for years that the two conditions couldn’t be diagnosed in the same person.
 In 2013, the APA changed its stance.
 With the release of the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5), the APA states that the two conditions can co-occur.

-In a 2014 review of studies looking at the comorbidity of ADHD and ASD, researchers found that between 30 to 50 percent of people with ADHD also have symptoms of ASD.
+In a 2014 review of studies looking at the co-occurrence of ADHD and ASD, researchers found that between 30 to 50 percent of people with ASD also have symptoms of ADHD.
 Researchers don’t fully understand the cause for either condition, or why they occur together so frequently.

 Both conditions may be linked to genetics.
 One study identified a rare gene that may be linked to both conditions.
 This finding could explain why these conditions often occur in the same person.